aminnj/condorBabyMaker/README.md

 ```
 (Note that the files were placed in quotes to prevent bash from expanding the `*`.)

-This tells the baby maker that it is data (so doesn't fill in gen information, depending on if you kept that feature in ScanChain.C), and tells the TChain that the files are all `*.root` files inside `/hadoop/cms/store/group/snt/papers2012/Data2012/CMSSW_5_3_2_patch4_V05-03-24/DoubleMu_Run2012C-PromptReco-v2_AOD/merged/`.
-A folder named `baby_DoubleMu_Run2012C_VN1` will be created and a condor job with 10 processes submitted.
-Finally, the output baby `.root` file will have the name `baby_DoubleMu_Run2012C_VN1_Data.root`.
+This tells the baby maker that it is data (so doesn't fill in gen information,
+depending on if you kept that feature in ScanChain.C), and tells the TChain
+that the files are all `*.root` files inside
+`/hadoop/cms/store/group/snt/papers2012/Data2012/CMSSW_5_3_2_patch4_V05-03-24/DoubleMu_Run2012C-PromptReco-v2_AOD/merged/`.
+A folder named `baby_DoubleMu_Run2012C_VN1` will be created and a condor job
+with 10 processes submitted.
+Finally, the output baby `.root` files will have
+the names `baby_DoubleMu_Run2012C_VN1_#_Data.root` where `#` corresponds to the
+process number.
+Afterwards, you can use the `hadd` command to combine them into
+one `.root` file.

-(The python helper script splits up the `.root` files into approximately equal chunks where the number of chunks is specified by user.)
+(The python helper script splits up the `.root` files into approximately equal
+chunks where the number of chunks is specified by user.)